nalply/depprop/README.md

 ###Introduction

-Define dependent JavaScript properties for Meteor.
-It's like Sessions.
+Define dependent Javascript properties for Meteor.
+See MDN [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
+Dependent properties are reactive like `Session` or `ReactiveDict`.
+Reactivity is marked by a prefix in the property name.

-The property is reactive if you use the prefix (the dollar sign), but it is not if you omit the prefix. `obj.$prop` is reactive, and `obj.prop` is the same but non-reactive.
+###What is reactive programming?

+Reactive programming is one of the more subtle and brilliant concepts of Meteor.
+It's well explained in the documentation section [Reactivity](https://docs.meteor.com/#reactivity).
+To give a short summary here: When you retrieve something reactive in a reactive context it is rerun whenever the context gets invalidated.
+By setting something reactive you can invalidate all it dependent contexts.
+This happens if you reactively assign to a dependent property with a different value.

+###The convention with the prefix

 Reactivity can be hard to debug.
-It helps if one sees immediately where reactive accesses happen.
-The prefix is conspicuous and indicates reactive accesses easily.
-See below to use a different prefix.
+It helps if code is both concise and obvious about reactivity.
+To make reactivity obvious a convention to indicate reactivity in properties is proposed.
+The convention is using a prefix (by default the dollar sign).
+If the property is prepended with the prefix the access is reactive.
+For example `obj.$prop` is reactive, and `obj.prop` is not, and both accesses use the same property value.

 ###Examples

 Define a dependent property `a` with the value `alpha` then reactively set it to `alpha2`.
+Declare a reactive context with `Deps.autorun()` and let it print the current value.
+Note that the property get in the context must be reactive.
+This is indicated by the prefix `$`.

     var obj = {}
     Object.defineDepProperty(obj, 'a')
     obj.a = "alpha"
     Deps.autorun(function(c) {
-      console.log("Autorun 1", c.firstRun ? 'first run' : 'rerun', obj.$a)
+      console.log("Autorun", c.firstRun ? 'first run' : 'rerun', obj.$a)
     })
     obj.$a = "alpha 2"

 Output

-    Autorun 1 first run alpha
+    Autorun first run alpha
-    Autorun 1 rerun alpha2
+    Autorun rerun alpha2

-Define a dependent property `b` and an autorun where the dependent property `a` is set from `b`.
-This means, when one assigns `b`, the first autorun should also be rerun.

-    Object.defineDepProperty(obj, 'b')
-    obj.b = 42
-    Deps.autorun(function(c) {
-      obj.$a = obj.$b + 1
-      console.log("Autorun 2", c.firstRun ? 'first run' : 'rerun', obj.a, obj.b)
-    })
-    obj.$b = 41
+Assign `a` non-reactively and output the value.

+    obj.a = "alpha 3"
+    console.log("a", obj.a)

 Output

-    Autorun 2 first run 43 42
-    Autorun 1 rerun 43
-    Autorun 2 rerun 42 41
-    Autorun 1 rerun 42

-Show the difference between setting non-reactively and reactively.

-    obj.a = 41
-    obj.$b = 40

-Output

-    Second autorun 41 40
+    a alpha3

+Note that the autorun has not been rerun.

 ###Different reactive prefix